 Golang – all you need to know

 Golang is an imperative language with no polymorphism by inheritance offered by Java.
-Its simplicity makes it easier to write clear code and find errors.
+Its simplicity makes it easier to write clear code and manage error handling.
 There are no objects in Golang, neither classes, or inheritance.
 Instead, some of the features contributing to its increasing popularity are simplicity, built-in testing, documentation, and standard library,

 Advantages of Golang